-Run tomatoes under cold water, then remove and discard skins and seeds.
-Grate tomato flesh on largest holes of a box grater into a large heatproof mixing or serving bowl; it's okay if some slightly larger pieces of tomatoes remain.
+Grate tomatoes on largest holes of a box grater into a large heatproof mixing or serving bowl until only the skin remains in your hand; it's okay if some slightly larger pieces of tomatoes and some skin get through, though you can discard the large pieces of skin.
 Add olive oil, basil, garlic, and red pepper flakes.
 Stir well and season with salt to taste.
 Set aside.

-Return water to a boil and season with salt.
-Cook spaghetti, stirring frequently, until al dente.
+In a pot of lightly salted boiling water, cook spaghetti, stirring frequently, until al dente.
 When pasta has almost finished cooking, transfer 1/4 cup (30ml) pasta cooking water to tomato mixture and whisk to form an emulsion.